51fe/vue-css-loading/README.md

 # install dependencies
 npm install

+# build for library with umd
+npm run build-umd

-# serve with hot reload at localhost:8080
+# serve example App with
 npm run dev

-# build for production with minification
+# build example App for production with minification
 npm run build

 ```

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).